-If your shed has windows, thieves will be able to see into the shed.
-Windows are often the weak point of the shed.
-If your shed is purely used for storage, then it may not windows at all, or you can obscure the view in with blinds ensuring that they are fully closed when you’re not there.
+Window Considerations: If your shed has windows, they can become vulnerabilities.
+Windows are often the weak points of a shed’s security.
+If your shed is purely for storage, you might consider omitting windows altogether.
+Alternatively, you can obscure the view with blinds, ensuring they’re fully closed when you’re not present.